rayray1/django-weather-app/README.md

-# django-weather-app
+# Django-weather-app
-A weather app in django with python requests
+A weather app in django with python requests + Open Weather Map API.